bassmanitram/actions-for-nautilus/README.md

     ...

 ```

+The subsequent sections describe these action objects in detail.

 ## Menu actions
 Actions with a `type` property of `menu` define "sub menu" actions that, when
 clicked on, expose a nested menu of further actions, themselves being command